 So what kind of reason can you provide that's compelling enough?

-2. Provide necessary tools/assets/support
+2. Provide the necessary tools, assets, and support

 You want your team to give that extra effort, but it's just as important to provide the elements necessary to maximize the results of that effort.

-Think about it this way: Your team can either:
+Your team can either:

 They can't do both, so if you want that extra effort to mean something, it's crucial to clear a path.